top of page

 • Baby blankets

-It’s simple, sturdy and forgiving — ideal for practice.
+It’s simple, sturdy, and forgiving.
+Ideal for practice.

-4. Half Double Crochet (hdc)
+Half Double Crochet (hdc)

 The half double crochet sits between single and double crochet in height.
+It works up faster than single crochet but still gives good structure.

 Great For: